AnasBuhayh/movie-genie/docs/reference/project-structure.md

 ---

-*This project structure balances organization with simplicity, making it easy to navigate while maintaining clear separation of concerns.
-Each directory and file has a specific purpose and follows established conventions.* 📁
+This project structure balances organization with simplicity, making it easy to navigate while maintaining clear separation of concerns.
+Each directory and file has a specific purpose and follows established conventions.